HIGH COURT ENFORCEMENT

 Squatting is when someone deliberately enters property without permission and lives there, or intends to live there.
 This is sometimes known as ‘adverse possession’.

-Once the Possession Order has been granted by the County Court, the Landlord, Managing Agent or Solicitor will be informed as to what date the Squatter(s) have to vacate the property.
-If the Squatter(s) fail to vacate the premises then the Possession Order will need to be transferred up to High Court via our approved agent.
+Once the Possession Order has been granted by the County Court, the Landlord, Managing Agent or Solicitor will be informed of the date by which the squatter(s) must vacate the property.
+If they fail to leave by this date, the Possession Order will need to be transferred up to the High Court through ourselves for enforcement at a cost of £350.00, broken down as follows:

 Get in touch